arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/GeneralArangod.md

 If this option is *value* is *false*, then ArangoDB's statistics gathering is turned off.
 Statistics gathering causes regular CPU activity so using this option to turn it off might relieve heavy-loaded instances a bit.

-### Session timeout

-time to live for server sessions `--server.session-timeout value`

-The timeout for web interface sessions, using for authenticating requests to the web interface (/_admin/aardvark) and related areas.

-Sessions are only used when authentication is turned on.

 ### Foxx queues
 @startDocuBlock foxxQueues